georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/2_style.md

 <!--
 If you want to target any more complex selectors or pseudo selectors, you need use this kind of selectors object.

-Not that, To improve maintainability, each style block can only target a single element.
-To enforce this, all selectors must target the & character which is a reference to the current element.
+Note that, To improve maintainability, each style block can only target a single element.
+To enforce this, all selectors must start with the & character which is a reference to the current element.

 Selectors can also reference other scoped class names, but selectors attempting to target an element other than the current class are invalid.

+click

 So, vanilla-extract can be pretty opinionated, but overall I find that it helps me author maintainable CSS without personally needing the experience or the foresight to make that judgement myself.
 -->